Discovering High Level Patterns from Simulation Traces: Related work

 \subsection{Language models and physics environments}

-An ongoing thread of investigation in computational cognitive science is whether human intuitive physics is driven by approximate internal simulators or ``intuitive physics engines'' that support fast counterfactual prediction under uncertainty~\cite{battagliaSimulationEnginePhysical2013}.
-This assumes particular importance for interactive AI agents operating in physics environments.
-Verbal interaction and reasoning about physics naturally suggests the involvement of language models (LMs) and vision-language models (VLMs).
+There has been much interest in whether human intuitive physics is driven by approximate ``intuitive physics engines'' that support fast counterfactual prediction under uncertainty~\cite{battagliaSimulationEnginePhysical2013}.
+This is relevant to interactive AI agents operating in physics environments.
+Verbal interaction and reasoning about physics naturally suggests exploitation of language models (LMs) and vision-language models (VLMs).
+Recent work evaluates whether modern LMs and VLMs acquire comparable physical priors from large-scale pretraining, using both text-centric and video-centric benchmarks.